Listen to: "When Should You Consider a SOC 3 Audit?"

 - Document management

-These any and varied outsourcing projects rose to prominence, in part, due to the late 2000s recession as a way to reduce operating costs while maintaining productivity.
+These and varied outsourcing projects rose to prominence, in part, due to the late 2000s recession as a way to reduce operating costs while maintaining productivity.
 The introduction and increasing reliance on cloud computing technology is the other primary reason that many organizations are relying on these external outsourcing capabilities as part of their service organization control plan.
 No matter what the reason or what type of service your organization provides, customers rely on your company for your protection of their privileged data as much as they appreciate the core services you provide.

-How Does Each Type of SOC Report Benefit Your Service Organization?
+Reviewing Each Type of SOC Report

 Since the foundation of using the services of an outsourcing firm relies on clients submitting key points of data to your firm, it is important that you set and maintain certain protective measures that help to safeguard your clients’, as well as your own company’s confidential data.
 By building a strong set of protocols among your team, you can instantly start to build mutual trust and a commitment to properly shepherd any information your clients send your way.